1. Understanding REIT’s

 9. Difference Between REITs and Real Estate Mutual Funds

-REITs and real estate mutual funds are different but they are similar as they both offer liquidity and a cheap way to get exposure to diversified & large capital real estate assets.
-Long-term investors have the potential to reap the rewards of dividend income and capital appreciation over a long period of time.
+REITs and real estate mutual funds are different.
+Still, they are similar as they both offer liquidity and a cheap way to get exposure to diversified and substantial capital real estate assets.
+Long-term investors have the potential to reap the rewards of dividend income and capital appreciation over a long period.

 For retail or short-term investors with a low investible surplus, these real estate funds create an opportunity to invest in properties that otherwise may not be feasible to invest in.
 A real estate fund can invest in a real estate investment trust to offer benefits to investors, making REIT a part of the investment.

-c.
-The value of real estate has a tendency to increase during times of inflation as property prices and rents go up, thus giving a better return to the REIT investor
+- The value of the real estate tends to increase during times of inflation as property prices and rents go up, thus giving a better return to the REIT investor

-d.
-REIT or the Real estate mutual fund investment should be spread across several real estate categories or funds so as to minimize the risk and it should not be more than 10% of the portfolio
+- REIT or the real estate mutual fund investment should be spread across several real estate categories or funds so as to minimise the risk, and it should not be more than 10% of the portfolio